 Kristin Snell has worked in various capacities at the San Juan Ridge Family Resource Center since the spring of 2007 and is currently serving as a Community School Liaison.
-She facilitates the weekly playgroup, edits the monthly newsletter, maintains the website, and assists families through the Family Stabilization Program.
+She facilitates the weekly playgroup, edits the monthly newsletter, maintains the website, and assists visitors in a variety of ways.
 With a background in social justice and social work, she is honored to put her skills and ideas into practice in the community.
-Kristin is the mother of two boys, whom she enjoys watching grow and play.
-She also enjoys reading, gardening, yoga, and being outdoors.

 Laurie DeMartini was born in Grass Valley, where she has a great love for the community and a commitment to children and their families.
 Four generations of her family attended the Grass Valley School District, so she’s been honored to spend 20 years working and volunteering there.
 Prior to having her children, she obtained a Child Development Associate Certificate from the University of Nevada, Reno.
 Her daughter, Stacey, graduated with a BA in Spanish from Humboldt State University, and her son, Jeremy, is a combined internal medicine/psychiatry resident at UC Davis.
 Laurie continues to enjoy classes at Sierra College, where she received her Associate of Arts degree in Liberal Arts.
 She worked at the KARE Crisis Nursery and served as an AmeriCorps Family Advocate for Western Nevada County.
 Her membership with the Community Support Network of Nevada County has helped her provide warm hand-offs of support to families.
 On the Board of the Child Abuse Prevention Council of Western Nevada County, she has the opportunity to review local children’s issues and support services.
 She feels very fortunate to be a Community School Liaison at the PARTNERS Family Resource Centers, following her passion for helping children and their families.